Skip to main content

 What to know about measurement

 Observational and direct child assessments are an increasingly popular option for assessing a broad range of early learning skills, including language and literacy.
 An estimated 43 states have or are developing kindergarten readiness or developmental assessments.
 These measures are mostly used as formative, not summative, assessments, and are not designed for accountability or high-stakes testing.
 For example, the past use of these assessments for accountability in Florida faced pushback and eventually was discontinued.
+By using formative assessments, framework users can understand the extent to which children are demonstrating growth over time, not just meeting benchmarks at a single point in time.

 Observational developmental assessments are generally more feasible to conduct at scale than standardized direct child assessments, which have greater reliability and validity and thus allow for comparison across children, classrooms, and pre-K programs.
 However, direct child assessments may be burdensome to administer or may not be completed for every child.
 Direct child assessments such as the ECAD or IGDIs must be administered by trained assessors.